Chris Johnson (running back): 2008–2010: Peak career

 The next week, the Titans took on the Pittsburgh Steelers.
 The Steelers ended Johnson's streak of 100 yard games and limited him to only 34 yards.
-He did have an 85-yard touchdown run but it was called back on a holding penalty.
+He did have an 85-yard touchdown run, but it was called back on a holding penalty.
 The Titans then took on the New York Giants.
 Johnson had 125 yards on 32 carries.
 He would next have yet another 100 yard game against the Dallas Cowboys gaining 131 yards on 19 carries along with two touchdowns one of which ended up being the game winner with 3:28 left.
 In the next game, against the Jacksonville Jaguars, he had 111 rushing yards and a rushing touchdown.
 On November 14, against the Miami Dolphins, he had 117 rushing yard and a rushing touchdown.
 In the next game, a 19–16 loss to the Washington Redskins, he had 130 rushing yards.
-After dreadful performances against the Houston Texans and Jacksonville Jaguars, Johnson bounced back to rush for 110 yard and one touchdown against the Indianapolis Colts.
-In Week 15, in the second game against the Houston Texans, he had 130 rushing yards and a rushing touchdown in the 31–17 victory.
-Overall, he finished the 2010 season with 1,364 rushing yards and 11 rushing touchdowns.
-On January 14, 2011, Johnson was selected to the 2011 Pro Bowl, his third in three years.
-He was ranked 13th by his fellow players on the NFL Top 100 Players of 2011.
+After dreadful performances against the Houston Texans and Jaguars, Johnson bounced back to rush for 110 yard and one touchdown against the Indianapolis Colts.
+In Week 15, in the second game against the Texans, he had 130 rushing yards and a rushing touchdown in the 31–17 victory.
+Overall, Johnson finished the 2010 season with 1,364 rushing yards and 11 rushing touchdowns.
+On January 14, 2011, he was selected to the 2011 Pro Bowl, his third in three years.
+Johnson was ranked 13th by his fellow players on the NFL Top 100 Players of 2011.